 Borax comes in the form of white mineral powder.
 You should be able to find it in the laundry section of your local grocery store.

 All you need to do is mix 1 cup of borax with 1 gallon of water.
 Spray the solution onto the areas of your shower you want to clean.
-If you want to prevent mold from coming back, don’t rinse it afterward.
+If you want to prevent black mold spores from coming back, don’t rinse it afterward.

 Use a Bleach Solution

-If you don’t manage to eliminate mold by using vinegar or borax, you can try using non-natural alternatives, such as bleach.
+If you don’t manage to eliminate bathroom mold by using vinegar or borax, you can try using non-natural alternatives, such as bleach.
 Keep in mind, you should use bleach only as a last resort.
 Unlike borax and vinegar, bleach can release toxic fumes, so one should handle it with great care.

-Bleach is really effective at removing mold from non-porous surfaces, so it will more than likely solve your problem, but make sure to keep your bathroom well-ventilated while you are using it.
+Bleach is really effective at removing black mold from non-porous surfaces, so it will more than likely solve your problem, but make sure to keep your bathroom well-ventilated while you are using it.

 When handling bleach, it’s best to wear PVC gloves and a respirator mask.
 Wearing goggles is also a good idea.
 If you are exposed to bleach, it can cause skin, lung, and eye irritations.